 Frequently Asked Questions

-What catastrophic events are covered by micro’s new index-based insurance product in Guatemala?
+What catastrophic events are covered by MiCRO’s index-based insurance products?

-MiCRO’s new index-based natural hazard insurance product in Guatemala is triggered when predetermined trigger levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
-The payouts increase depending on the level of deviation of the corresponding index from historical averages.
+MiCRO’s index-based natural hazard insurance products are triggered when predetermined levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
+Payouts vary depending on the level of deviation of the index from its historical averages.